-The number of job advertisements and applications are continuing to rise in the UK, and are making it more difficult for companies to attract the right candidates to their vacancies.
+The number of job advertisements and applications is continuing to rise in the UK, and are making it more difficult for companies to attract the right candidates to their vacancies.

 The rate of applications to job advertisements has remained higher than pre-recession figures.
 A recent report from CV Library looking at job-seeking trends found that most industries have seen a surge in submissions in 2014 so far.
 The number of job vacancies being posted has also increased, leading to growing competition amongst businesses to secure the very best talent.

-So, what can businesses do to get the right candidates responding to their advertisements?
+So, what can businesses do to get the right candidates to respond to their advertisements?
 Our guide looks at how to tailor job postings to make sure you get the responses you want.

 What should your job advertisement do?